-As we approach the end of January, we would like to remind our members that the OSHA 300A Form posting deadline is approaching.
+REMINDER – the OSHA 300A Form posting deadline is approaching.
 The OSHA Record Keeping Rule requires employers keep records of all work-related injuries and illnesses.
 This includes the OSHA 300, 300A and the First Report of Injury that employers must have on file.
-If you do not already have a copy of these forms they can be accessed through this link OSHA Recordkeeping Forms and Instructions.
+If you do not already have copies of these forms, they can be accessed through this link OSHA Recordkeeping Forms and Instructions.
 The 300A Summary of Injuries and Illnesses is the only form that must be posted from February 1 to April 30 of each year.
 The 300A must be posted in a common area where notices to employees would normally be posted.
 Be sure to post this form beginning February 1, 2022.

 It is very important that the OSHA 300A Summary be filled out completely and correctly.
 If there were no work-related accidents to report, the form must be filled out with zeros in each blank.
 Many employers often overlook the “Establishment Information” portion of the form or just do not sign it.
 One area of the establishment information that creates some confusion is the “average number of employees”.
 The average number of employees is simply the total number of paychecks written to ALL employees during the year divided by the total number of pay periods in the year.
 The paycheck number should include all full-time, part-time, temporary, migrant, salaried, and hourly employees for the entire year.